willythor/LanguageDiffusion/reports/project_proposal.md

 This paper delves into the various aspects of the formation of a language.
 This includes the fact that language is diffused in a cultural manner instead of in a genetic fashion (memetic).
 Language evolution is also a product of factors such as communicative success, and a minimization of brain processing.
 Thus language is often a product of functionality more than anything else.
 The paper was more or less inconclusive, but stated that the three main areas of research that seem most promising are genetic evolution, cultural adaptation, and genetic assimilation.

-4) Present 1-3 experiments from these papers that you plan to replicate and 1-3 extensions or variations of those experiments you are considering.

 ![Diagram 1](diagram1.png)

 This figure predicts the probability of a clash between a vowel and consonant based upon the acoustic efficiency and articulatory cost of the clash of each vowel and consonant.
 This was done through modeling vocal tracts and adjusting it through machine learning.